-The York Park North Oak Plantation is significant and has a range of heritage values related to its history and historical associations, and creative achievement qualities.
+The York Park North Oak Plantation is significant and has a range of heritage values related to its history and historical associations, potential to yield information, as an example of a plantation, and creative achievement qualities.

 The plantation is of historical significance because of its role in the early development of Canberra.
 These include associations with the: